mont266/FriendsOfRescue/content/pages/donate.md

   Please get in touch if you would like to donate via direct bank transfer and we can provide you with our details.

+  You can also set up a monthly standing order, using these details, via your online banking.
 section2: >-
   ## PayPal Donation